Angie-gh/Unit1/README.md

 I find python to be an incredibly forgiving scripting language.
 I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the python environment has a faster learning curve and allows the coder to be a minimalist.

 ### Ah-ha moments:
 **Scripting languages use different techniques.
-Below are some highlights of useful Python features:**
+Below are some of my observed Python features (differences):**
 - #### The colon is your friend
 	With any kind of loop declaration or function definition, a colon (:) is needed to indicate that some decision making logic is about to follow.
 As a python coder, if in doubt, remember you need to add a colon.
 When the py source code is compiled, the runtime complier will let you know if the colon makes sense.
 - #### Semi-colons at the end of sentences are overrated If you have ever coded in C#, you will be thrilled to know that in Python scripting, a semi-colon is not used at the end of a line.
 It is like having Christmas all year long.
 No need to search for missing semi-colons in your code.
 - #### Indents are sensitive
-	***Don't panic when you get a compile error.
-50% of the time it is an extra space after an indentation.***
+	*Don't panic when you get a compile error.
+50% of the time it is an extra space after an indentation.*
+	Although the single spaces can seem petty, visually it makes the code dependably easy to read.
-- #### Numeric commas can't be taken for granted Handling commas in number values
+- #### Numeric commas can't be taken for granted
+	In many languages, the coder can often take for granted that the comma (,) in numeric values will automatically be displayed.
+In Python, an additional formating command "format(numeric_value,",d") needs to be included:
 	<br/>print (format(42500, ",d"))
 - #### "While True" is a nice automatic loop
-	Simple way to stay in a loop until validation passes)
+	When needing to generate a quick errorhandling loop, it is nice and simple to use a "While True" loop and then only exit by performing a "break" statement.
 - #### Built-In modules are timesavers
 	max(mylist, key=len)
 - #### Quickly changing lists into strings and vice versa